joyrex2001/kubedock/README.md

 The default configuration for kubedock is to orchestrate in the namespace that has been set in the current context.
 This can be overruled with -n argument (or via the `NAMESPACE` environment variable).
 The service requires permissions to create Deployments, Services and Configmaps in the namespace.

-To see a complete list of available options and additional examples: `kubedock --help`.
+To see a complete list of available options: `kubedock --help`.

 # Implementation